 We all need a good pair of boots.
 They protect our feet and keep them warm.
 It goes without saying that having a good pair of boots is necessary for people who work in certain work fields.
 There are specific norms on what shoes or boots to wear in many professions.
-Heavy-duty jobs like working in factories, firefighting, lumberjacking, even working as safety personnel emphasize wearing specific boots.
+Heavy-duty jobs like working in factories, firefighting, lumberjacking, and even working as safety personnel emphasize wearing specific boots.
 And in that matter, they will only recommend steel toe boots.
 Steel toe boots may provide top-class protection to our feet, but they also have some drawbacks.
 This article is about how to stop steel toe boots from hurting.

 Steel toe boots are the toughest and the most durable when working in extreme conditions and potentially dangerous jobs.
 There are many instances that steel toe boots have saved employees from foot and toe damages and other serious risks.
 But that doesn’t guarantee that they are very comfortable.
-In fact, the same material that is there to protect you may actually hurt your feet, even cause pain.
-Wearing steel toe boots every day can causes you discomfort if you don’t follow some steps.
+In fact, the same material that is there to protect you may actually hurt your feet, and even cause pain.
+Wearing steel toe boots every day can cause you to discomfort if you don’t follow some steps.

 As employees need to wear those boots for long working hours, that adds more to the discomfort.
 Steel toe boots don’t come with a design to provide comfort; they are heavy, and the steel cap at the front reduces the ability to move toes.
 It also results in calluses and bruises from extended usage.